Academy of Finland data management plans

-This site contains information about the process around data management plan for the Academy of Finland, as well as guidance for applicants and grantees.
+This site contains information about the process around data management plan for the Research Council of Finland, as well as guidance for applicants and grantees.

 At the application stage

 In the Research plan section of the application, in section 4.3.
-"Open science", the applicant draws up a very short description of planned procedures for data management that proves adherence to the open access requirements of the Academy.
+"Open science", the applicant draws up a very short description of planned procedures for data management that proves adherence to the open access requirements of the Research Council.
 The description should include the following:

 1) Where you store the materials you collect and produce during the project: